liu-weihao/helpcentre/en-US/supplier/logistics_delivery.md

 You may also refer to our [Logistics Services](https://www.marineonline.com/logistics) page for more information.

-###  How do I update the Delivery status to the Buyers?
+###  How do I update the Delivery status to the Buyers

 You can update the Delivery status to the Buyers under Order Management.
 Go to My MOL > Order > My Offer > Appointed/ Processing tab > Click Update Status.